von.jpg (64207 bytes)

 1978 – 1979

 • Selected to attend for a period of one year NASA Headquarters’ Career Development Program as a member of the Advanced Projects Office.
 Primarily involved in developing briefing packages for the initiation of various new projects to various congressional committees.
-Also heavily involved in developing the payload requirements for what was then referred to as a Space Platform.
+Also heavily involved in developing the payload requirements for what was then referred to as a Space Platform and a new family of launch vehicles under the direction and tutorage of Captain Robert F. Freitag, ( U.S. Navy Retired) (Click here) termed Heavy Lift Launch Vehicles and John Disher (Click here).
 These activities were in support of NASA’s long range planning program.

 • Served also as Executive Secretary of the 25k Power Module User Requirements Working Group.